 RADA is aware that even though girls make the responsible choice to attend and finish their schooling, this is often a challenge when they are on their monthly cycle.
 Research shows –

-- Girls can miss up to five days of school per month.
-That equates to nearly sixty days per year.
+- Girls can miss up to five days of school per month each month.
+That equates to nearly 60 days per year.
 Of the 197 school days, some girls only attend 137 days.
-That’s a lot of lessons lost, which also leads to an increased dropout rate.
+That’s a lot of lessons lost.

 - Tampons, pads and panty liners along with their packaging and individual wrapping generate more than 200,000 tons of waste per year and they all contain plastic.
-Pads are around 90% plastic!
-The average user throws away approximately 125 to 150kgs of tampons, pads and applicators in their lifetime.
+Pads are around 90% plastic.
+The average user throws away approximately 125kgs to 150kgs of tampons, pads and applicators in their lifetime.

 RADA is all about empowerment.
 We have designed and manufactured our own brand of reusable sanitary pads (RADA MiPad), with a life span of approximately five years.
 Not only will this assist in keeping a girl in class for her high school years but it will also help alleviate the financial burden faced by households who can now exclude expensive sanitary pads from their monthly shopping.